mhotchkiss84/open-source-project-management/README.md

 # open-source-project-management
-An open source project management solution for all enviroments built with open source technologies
+An open source project management solution for all enviroments built with open source technologies.

 # Current Tech Stack
 - React